 IF You Have Migraine Headaches, Try These Simple Tips First

-- Stop eating gluten.
+- Stop eating food with gluten.

-- Rule out additional food triggers for the headache – Common triggers are sugar, chocolate, caffeine, alcohol, cheese and other dairy products, wine, processed lunch meats and artificial sweeteners like Nutrasweet (aspartame).
+- Rule out additional food triggers for the headache – Common triggers are sugar, chocolate, caffeine, alcohol, cheese, and other dairy products, wine, processed lunch meats and artificial sweeteners like Nutrasweet (aspartame).
 You can find this information out by having your doctor run a delayed hypersensitivity food allergy test.
 (More on this here <<<)

 - Avoid the use of perfumes, scented air fresheners, and scented soaps – many of the chemicals in these items can trigger migraines directly.